FelixFester/HentaiCMS/README.md

 - Nginx-friendly!
 All pages is being opened through index.php, so it's suitable for absolutely every nginx server, including the most capricious nginx servers where you cannot use permalinks like yourwebsite.com/mypage.
 - Perfect and lightweight!
 Engine was tested on PHP 8.2 and works greatly here!

+## Test it out!
+Just open my website to test how everything works.
+If it doesn't work for some reason, proceed to [this link](http://odx2ph65wugyzadayk2boq6u5dwq3t7eewxaadgxbpzudc3alkbo3xid.onion/index.php) (Tor)

 ## How to add content?
 Write your content as markdown files in the 'content' folder.
 Sample URLs and corresponding files loaded shown below: